 Can NDIS participants access more transport supports by using their Core supports budget?

 While NDIS participants can use their Core supports (Refer to our article NDIS Plan budget categories explained.) flexibly across all allocated support categories (including transport) there are some exceptions to the rule.
-These include:

 - When a participant’s total transport funding is set up as periodic payments.

 - If a participant has not been funded for transport supports at all.

 Let us know if you have more questions or would like help with your NDIS pre-planning for your first meeting or plan review.